List of Tiny Toon Adventures characters: Furrball

 Furrball (vocal effects provided by Frank Welker in 1990–2002 of the original series, voiced by Rob Paulsen in "Duck Trek", Natalie Palamides in Tiny Toons Looniversity) is a young, blue male cat with a hole in his right ear and a bandage on his tail.
 Furrball is usually depicted as living in a cardboard box in an alleyway, although sometimes he is shown as one of Elmyra's pets and briefly had a home with Mary Melody.
 He is a peaceful and innocent character, but he is also one of the most unfortunate characters in the show, since he is almost always chased, abused, or bullied, often by being squashed.
 For example, during the intro credits, he gets flattened by a falling upright piano to the lyric of "Furrball is unlucky", while peacefully sniffing a flower.
-Furrball is based on Penelope Pussycat and the Chuck Jones version of Sylvester the Cat (his in-universe mentor); Furrball himself was usually depicted as a less anthropomorphized, speechless alley cat with the exception of a few episodes; he is a more typical, clothed, speaking character in Tiny Toons Loonversity.
+Furrball is based on Penelope Pussycat and the Chuck Jones version of Sylvester the Cat (his in-universe mentor).
+Furrball himself is usually depicted as behaving more like a normal cat with a few exceptions; Tiny Toons Loonversity anthropomorphizes Furrball by more frequently putting him in clothing and giving him speaking roles.
 Furrball often chases Sweetie Pie, who is based on Tweety.
-He also serves as one of Fifi La Fume's love interests.
+He is chased once by Fifi La Fume after being mistaken for a skunk and, when his stripe is washed off, he cheers her up by painting stripes on two other cats.

 In one speaking role ("Cinemaniacs"), he was voiced by Rob Paulsen in a mockup of Leonard McCoy from Star Trek.
 He also has another very brief speaking role in the episode "Buster and the Wolverine".